CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Schema Changes

-The changes to the schema are documented in [extension schema](schema/boundingVolume.3DTILES_bounding_volume_S2.schema.json).
+The changes to the schema are documented in the [extension schema](schema/boundingVolume.3DTILES_bounding_volume_S2.schema.json).